 q

-and then Enter to quit ntdsutil.exe; - Restart the domain controller.
+and then Enter to quit ntdsutil.exe - Restart the domain controller.

-Seizing AD FSMO Roles
+Seizing FSMO Roles from an AD Domain Controller

 Move-ADDirectoryServerOperationMasterRole -Identity DC2 -OperationMasterRole PDCEmulator –Force

-You can also seize FSMO roles to your DC02 server using ntdsutil.exe.
-The role seizure is similar to the common transfer.
+tool.
+A role seizure is similar to a common transfer.
 Use the following commands:

 ntdsutil